USD ($)

 2. Bus Topology

 Imagine a long cable, resembling a bus route, with devices connected along its length.
 This is the essence of a bus topology.
-In a bus network, all devices share the same communication channel.
+In a bus topology, all devices share the same communication channel.
 Data travels along the cable, and each device checks if the data is intended for it.
 If so, it accepts the data; otherwise, it ignores it.

 Think of a school bus with seats for students.
 In a bus topology, devices like computers and printers are arranged in a line along a single cable, which serves as their communication pathway, similar to the bus route.